TheBodger/MMM-Provider-JSON/README.md

 // t = timestamp, the input is converted to a numeric unix format of time (equivalent of new Date(inputvalue).getTime()
 //	timestamp can includes a format to help the conversion of the input to the output
 // key indicates that this field should be used for the subject entry within the output, if not specificed then the first entry is the key, the key is the highest level to use if the data is sorted
-//outputname is the name to use for the field in output, if not specified the fieldname is used

 //sort indicates if this field should be included as a sort key, the sort order is always, key 1st and then any fields indicated as sort in the order they are entered in the fields array
 //